 Timber Doors are the classic choice for your home.
 Timber is the oldest material used for doors, and there are many good reasons why timber is still used today.
 Timber is strong, secure, and environmentally friendly and with proper maintenance will last longer than uPVC, aluminium or composite doors.

 Timber Doors are the most common for home interiors, and they come in two varieties: solid and hollow.
 Solid wood interior doors can last as long as the house they're in, but hollow ones are likely to need replacement in 30 to 40 years.

-Whether you’re undertaking a full room renovation or just replacing your existing doors, we have an extensive range of internal and external doors available in a number of different styles, materials and finishes, to help you find exactly what you need to transform your living space.
+Whether you’re undertaking a full room renovation or just replacing your existing doors, we have a wide range of internal and external doors available in a number of different materials, styles and finishes, to help you find exactly what you need to transform your living space.

-Offering a variety of designs that range from traditional to contemporary, our range includes a selection of internal oak veneer doors.
+Offering a huge range of designs that range from traditional to contemporary, our range includes a selection of internal oak veneer doors.
 Choose pre-finished doors that are ready to be hung right away, or opt for untreated doors that can be painted or stained before being finished with varnish.

 Solid wooden internal doors

 Solid wooden doors have been popular for years, and are made from a single piece of timber.
 This gives them strength and weight, making them feel high quality, and solid wooden internal doors can be both contemporary or modern in design, and their solid construction means that they can be trimmed to fit your doorway.
 Choose from wooden interior doors made from wood such as pine, oak and walnut to give your home a classic and high-quality finish.
 You can also discover large internal doors and much more different styles of interior wooden doors to suit the theme of your property.

 Internal doors with engineered cores, also known as solid-core doors, are doors that have a solid core, with a fine-grade surface veneer attached to each side of the core.
 They are sturdy and quite heavy and give the appearance of a solid wooden door without the high price tag.